-Information Sheet on Ramsar Wetlands (RIS)
+Information Sheet on Ramsar Wetlands (RIS) - 2009-2012 version

-Categories approved by Recommendation 4.7, as amended by Resolution VIII.13 of the Conference of the Contracting Parties.
+Categories approved by Recommendation 4.7 (1990), as amended by Resolution VIII.13 of the 8th Conference of the Contracting Parties (2002) and Resolutions IX.1 Annex B, IX.6, IX.21 and IX.
+22 of the 9th Conference of the Contracting Parties (2005).

-Note for compilers:
+Notes for compilers:

 - 1. The RIS should be completed in accordance with the attached Explanatory Notes and Guidelines for completing the Information Sheet on Ramsar Wetlands.
 Compilers are strongly advised to read this guidance before filling in the RIS. - 2.
-Once completed, the RIS (and accompanying map(s)) should be submitted to the Ramsar Bureau.
-Compilers are strongly urged to provide an electronic (MS Word) copy of the RIS and, where possible, digital copies of maps.
+Further information and guidance in support of Ramsar site designations are provided in the Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance (Ramsar Wise Use Handbook 14, 3rd edition).
+A 4th edition of the Handbook is in preparation and will be available in 2009.